benjaminselfridge/model-checking/doc/ModelChecking2.md

     number

-The *global variable environment*, or just *environment*, is an assignment of values to a set of variables.
-It doesn't particularly matter what the variables and values are, so we'll abstract them with type variables `var` and `val`, respectively.
+The *global variable environment*, or just *environment*, is an assignment of `val`ues to a set of `var`iables.
 The environment is going to be a `Map` from `var`s to `val`s:

 ``` {.haskell .literate}